 Anseo.net has grown from humble beginnings as a basic resource-sharing web site in April 2005 before becoming one of the first educational blogs in Ireland by 2007.
 Today, the web site enjoys well over a million visits per year from all over the world.
-The editors are practicing primary school teachers, writing about issues in education that they are passionate about.
+It is run by Simon Lewis, a primary school principal, living in Carlow.

 Anseo.net enjoys a great relationship with schools, agencies and businesses.
-We are always happy to give advice and we specialise in the areas of educational technology, visual arts, maths and emotional intelligence.
-In order to keep our web site up and running, and to offset the costs associated with this, we allow businesses to purchase advertising space.
+As the site does not sell anything, in order to keep our website up and running, and to offset the costs associated with this, we allow businesses to purchase advertising space.
 However, we do not affiliate ourselves with any business in particular.
+We also have some Google Ads on the site, which I hope aren’t too intrusive.
+Anseo.net is now part of Arukas Limited, a company where Simon is a co-director.

 Simon Lewis is the principal of Carlow Educate Together National School.
 Over the last 15 years, he has given talks and courses to teachers, agencies and businesses in all aspects of ICT in education.
 He also works with universities and colleges through lecturing and supervising theses.
 Simon has worked with several agencies to advise on their use of ICT including the NIPT, Educate Together, Hibernia College and INTO.
 He has also authored and contributed to a number of educational books and magazines and educational software.